 Should I Partition My Hard Disk?

-Disk partitioning is one of those topics that generate conflicting opinions.
+Disk partitioning is one of those topics that generates conflicting opinions.

-Some swear that proper partitioning aids performance, makes backing up easier, and is just generally “better”.
+Some people swear that proper partitioning aids performance, makes backing up easier, and is just better.

 Others opt to let Windows sort it all out, believing that improper partitioning might prevent the file system — already optimized for both safety and performance — from operating in the best way.

-While I’m certain the truth is somewhere in between, I tend to fall into the latter camp.
+While I’m certain the truth is somewhere in between, I fall into the latter camp.

-I’ll look at some of the pros and cons of partitioning your hard drive, and make a recommendation if, after all is said and done, you’re still not sure.
+I’ll look at some pros and cons of partitioning your hard drive and make a recommendation if you’re still not sure.

 Become a Patron of Ask Leo! and go ad-free!